 - SendGrid: To deliver notifications of new dataset nominations.

 - Azure Key Vault: To control access to secure Azure resources.

 - Azure Blob Storage: Stores the content of the datasets.

 - .NET Core: To implement the web application and other related tools.

 - ARM templates: To define Azure resources and ensure consistent deployments as well as create “big data” resources within a user’s own Azure subscription.

 - Angular: To implement the user interface for the web application.

 Microsoft needed a partner that was expert at creating enterprise web applications integrated with Azure PaaS and Data/AI services.
 Wintellect is a Microsoft Gold Cloud Platform, Gold DevOps, and Gold Data Platform partner, as well as an AI Inner Circle partner and Advanced Analytics Training partner.
 We are recognized as leaders in complex application development and cloud architectures.

 The solution was developed and implemented in several phases, each accomplished within the planned timeframes and budgets.
 It was developed iteratively, with continuous feedback from stakeholders to ensure the system was delivering the required functionality.
-It was also implemented with the assumption that the “big data” technology scene is changing rapidly, and with an architecture in the place to flexibly adapt to future offerings within Azure, including advances in Data Lake technologies.
+The initial deployment was hosted by Wintellect, and then later migrated to the Azure cloud using the App Service Migration tool.
+A later version added monitoring and alerting capabilities using App Insights.
+The overall system was also implemented with the assumption that the “big data” technology scene is changing rapidly, and with an architecture in the place to flexibly adapt to future offerings within Azure, including advances in Data Lake technologies.